truenas/middleware/docs/userguide/index.rst

 *   `uptime <https://collectd.org/wiki/index.php/Plugin:Uptime>`_
     : keeps track of the system uptime, the average running time, and the maximum reached uptime.

 Reporting data is saved, allowing you to view and monitor usage trends over time.
-Reporting data is saved to */data/rrd_dir.tar.bz2* and should be preserved across system upgrades and at shutdown.
+By default, reporting data is saved to /*data/rrd_dir.tar.bz2* and should be preserved across system upgrades and at shutdown.
+To instead save this data to the system dataset, check the "Reporting database" box in System → Settings
+→ System Dataset.

 Use the magnifier buttons next to each graph to increase or decrease the displayed time increment from 10 minutes, hourly, daily, weekly, or monthly.
 You can also use the << and >> buttons to scroll through the output.